pradoprojects/Seedlers/README.md

 Built the Seedlets flow.

 ### 10/16/2021
-Built the Seedlers flow.

-### 10/16/2021
-Built the Plant-Sitting flow.
+Built the Seedlers flow and Plant-Sitting flow.

 ### 10/17/2021
+Built the personas to guide the wireframe definition

+### 10/18/2021
 Reviewed the sign-up/sign-in flow and built the wireframes for them.

 ### 10/20/2021
-Built the Wireframes for Seedlets flow.
+Built the Wireframes for Seedlets flow and started to work in the logo.

 ### 10/21/2021
-Built the Wireframes for Seedlers flow.
+Built the Wireframes for Seedlers flow and made refinements in the logo.

 ### 10/23/2021
 Reviewed the Seedlets from and Built the Wireframes for Seedlets flow.

+### 10/24/2021
+New refinements in the logo and build the landing page wireframe.

 ### 10/27/2021
 Built the Wireframes for Plant-Sitting flow.

 ### 10/27/2021
 Built the Presentation for Demo Day